not001praween001/stockMN-exe/README.md

 stockMN is a local product trader managing program.
 It includes easy apartment management feature, product selling helper, godown management feature.

-Here is my backup repository and you can clone or download for free.
+Here is my backup repository and you can clone or download it for free.

 Software Created date: 2007 (Finished and out of supported)